Facilitative Leadership – Leading by Adventure

 Key to our leadership success will be maintaining our people’s individual ownership of their own self-direction and learning.
 And to achieve this, we will need to ‘draw answers out’ rather than ‘push them in’.
 The principle of self-discovery will be vital.

 Designing and facilitating situations to achieve this will become the core leadership skill.
 Our responsibility as leaders will be for the meta-level.
-The level that thinks about what might need to change to enable our people to better work out their answers for themselves.
-Not just once, but on an ongoing basis.
+The level that thinks about what might need to change to enable our people to better work out their answers for themselves, while ensuring they remain aligned with the broader organisational mission.

-Our success in facilitating self-directed growth effectively will be determined by the extent to which we can release a sense of adventure in our people.
+Our success in facilitating self-directed growth effectively will be determined by the extent to which we can release a sense of adventure and shared motivation in our people.

 Increasing change is a fact of our working lives.
 And, even now, people are either adventuring into it, or falling victim to it.
 The latter with all the inevitable impact on mental well-being each entails.